Notice to Appear for Misdemeanor Charges

 • underaged possession of alcohol.

-Regardless of whether you are formally arrested and held at the county jail or released at the scene with a notice to appear, the result is the same – you are charged with a crime.
+Whether you are formally arrested and held at the county jail or released at the scene with a notice to appear, the result is the same—you are charged with a crime.

-If you go to court and enter a plea of guilty or no contest then you will have a criminal record that carries a host of indirect consequences that might last a lifetime.
-If you fail to appear then an arrest warrant will be issued for your arrest.
+If you go to court and enter a plea of guilty or no contest, you will have a criminal record that carries a host of indirect consequences that might last a lifetime.
+If you fail to appear, an arrest warrant will be issued for your arrest.

 Attorney for a Notice to Appear in Tampa, FL